AbhinavDusi/ai-dotsandboxes/README.md

 A box formed upon drawing a line adds a point and another consecutive move for that player.
 When the grid is full, the player with the most points wins.

+In this implementation, the first move is random for all players, to avoid repitition.

 ## Random Player

 The Random Player chooses a move by randomly selecting from the list of the valid moves remaining at any turn.

 ## Algorithmic Player

-The Algorithmic Player chooses a move by
+The Algorithmic Player chooses a move by using the information of the grid size and whether it is the first or second player to move, to create optimal "chains."

 ## Minimax Player